Admissions and Appeals

-The admission of pupils is controlled and administered by the Governing Body of Ashmole Academy.
+The admission of pupils is controlled and administered by the Governing Committee of Ashmole Academy.
 Pupils will be admitted normally at age 11 and without reference to ability.
 The published admission number will be 232.

 The admissions arrangements provide that when applications for admission exceed the number of places available, places will be offered in accordance with the following criteria: